huggingface/peft/docs/source/developer_guides/lora.md

 For more advanced usage, please refer to our [documentation](https://github.com/huggingface/peft/tree/main/examples/olora_finetuning).

 ### EVA
-[EVA](https://arxiv.org/pdf/2410.07170) initializes LoRA in a data-driven manner based on information of the downstream data.
-It achieves this by performing SVD on the input activations of each layer.
-It also adaptively allocates ranks throughout the model based on metric retrieved from SVD called "explained variance ratio"
+[EVA](https://arxiv.org/pdf/2410.07170) performs SVD on the input activations of each layer and uses the right-singular vectors to initialize LoRA weights.
+It therefore is a data-driven initialization scheme.
+Furthermore EVA adaptively allocates ranks across layers based on their "explained variance ratio" - a metric derived from the SVD analysis.

 You can use EVA by setting the LoraConfig:
 ```python